-Groups generally meet in person for two hours during weekdays or evenings, with a combination online/ in person option available.
-If you participated in a group last year and wish to continue, please register again this year.
+Groups generally meet in person for two hours during weekdays or evenings.
+If you participated in a group in a previous year and wish to continue, please register again each year.
 You can also choose to change it up and select a different group this year.
-(Note registration remains open on our new website throughout the year.)
+(Note registration remains open on our website throughout the year.)

 By signing up you’ll be joining with over 190 UU congregations that are part of the Soul Matters Circles, exploring the same small group worship themes.